WASdev/sample.DefaultApplication/README.md

 The migration scan also reported that `The WebSphere Servlet API was superseded by a newer implementation`.
 Indeed the Hello servlet made use of the `com.ibm.servlet.PageListServlet` classes that are not available in Liberty.

 Sometimes when you modernize your applications, you have to prune the parts that provide little value.
 This section of the application was showcasing a WebSphere deprecated, proprietary API and the use does not follow modern best practices, so we removed it.
-There are plenty Hello examples already available.
+There are plenty of Hello examples already available.

 ## Other issues